hgershone01/adopteearchive/pages/keywords.md

 # Keywords Dictionary

-We use keywords to make categorize and make your work 'findable' by visitors to the site.<br>
+We use keywords to make categorize and make your work 'findable' by visitors to the site.
 All defintions are broadly defined, fluid, and dynamic.
 <p>&nbsp;</p>